& How To See More

 No!
 There is no single wavelength in the visible spectrum that corresponds with magenta!

-Blue and red are the two primary colours of light that together make magenta!
+Blue and red are the two primary RGB colours that together make magenta!

 Yes!
 Cyan is a spectral colour with a wavelength of around 510 nanometres (nm)!

 In the RGB colour model green and blue are the two primary colours that together make cyan!

 Cyan is a secondary colour in the RGB colour model!

 Because a colour wheel demonstrates the effect of mixing different proportions of the three RGB primary colours – red, green and blue!

 A computer screen uses the RGB colour model.
 Each pixel contains three tiny semiconductors that produce red, green and blue light!
 The colour we see changes as the intensity of light produced by each semiconductor increases or decreases!